Big Gains From Small Edits

 The best approach for this experimental improvement is commonly referred to as A/B Split Testing: a function available within most email marketing services.

-The actual process for Newsletter A/B Split Testing involves splitting a small, randomally selected subset of your mailing list subscribers into two groups.
-Then, each groups receivs an email that is nearly identical, save a small tweak that you are testing.
+The actual process for Newsletter A/B Split Testing involves splitting a small, randomly selected subset of your mailing list subscribers into two groups.
+Then, each of these groups receives an email that is nearly identical, except for a small tweak that you are testing.
 For example, you might test different subject lines or calls-to-action in order to see how that affects the email’s open and click-through rates.
-Once the results are measured, you then send out the "winning" variation to the all the users who didn't receive one of the original test emails.
+Once the results are measured, you then analyze that information and send out the "winning" variation to the all of the users who didn't receive one of the original test emails.

 To reiterate, the only difference between the two emails going to the two small test groups should be the single factor that you are testing, not two completely different email designs.

-In order to find out if this is the optimal presentation for clicks, they up an A/B test that includes two identical newsletters except for this big red link.
-Email #1 would include the standard big red link link with no special decoration while Email #2 would include a blue link with no special decoration.
-While it may tempting to experiment with decorating the link or creating a special button, that should be saved for the next test in order to keep the currently tested color variable completely isolated.
-The reason for only testing one tweak at a time is so that there is no doubt about what caused the increase in audience reaction.
+In order to find out if this is the optimal presentation for clicks, they create an A/B test that includes two identical newsletters, except for the big red link.
+Email #1 would include the standard big red link with no special decoration, while Email #2 would include a blue link with no special decoration.
+While it may be tempting to experiment with decorating the link or creating a special button, that should be saved for the next test in order to keep the currently tested color variable completely isolated.
+The reason for only testing one tweak at a time is so that there is no doubt about what specifically caused the increase in audience reaction.
 In order to continue testing ways to improve click-through rates, further A/B tests could be done.